 - Groom your dog regularly and especially after each walk.
 Ticks which have not attached can easily be brushed or combed out of the fur.

-- Physically check for ticks, particularly around the head, ears, groin, legs, and between toes.
+- Physically check for ticks, particuarly around the head, ears, groin, legs and between the toes.

 What to do if you find a tick on your dog

 Although ticks are gross it’s important to deal with them promptly.
-But don’t panic – Ticks which have latched onto the skin can be safely (albeit carefully) removed at home.
-You can remove a tick with fine point tweezers but it’s worth buying a tick removal tool because they are very inexpensive and easy to use.
+But don’t panic – Ticks which have latched onto the skin can be carefully removed at home.
+You can remove a tick with fine point tweezers but it’s worth buying a tick removal tool because they are inexpensive and much easier to use.
 The tick needs to be grasped as closely to your dog’s skin as possible and pulled away without squeezing.

 Once removed you can dab the area with a salt water solution to help fight bacterial infection.
 Although the risk of tick borne diseases are low, look out for signs such as lethargy, loss of appetite, stiff or sore joints and fever.
 If you do notice these symptoms after a tick removal get help from your vet asap.